 Isaiah 51:7a Listen to me, you who know righteousness, the people in whose heart is my law;

-Then in verses 14-24 of Romans Chapter 2 Paul states that the ‘new converts from among the nations/gentiles’, who were not raised in the Law of Moses, now “do what the Law requires“.
-Even though the Law was given to the Israel, these new converts show that the Law is written on their hearts (the circumcised heart; see Romans Chapter 2, Part 1: Circumcision of the Heart).
+Then, in verses 14-24 of Romans Chapter 2 Paul states that the ‘new converts from among the nations/gentiles’, who were not raised in the Law of Moses, now “do what the Law requires“.
+Even though the Law was given to Israel, these new converts show that the Law is written on their hearts (the circumcised heart; see Romans Chapter 2, Part 1: Circumcision of the Heart).

 Paul is telling us that these new converts who have the Law written on their hearts, prove it by doing what the Law requires ~

 What does the text say?